A general and scalable DNA nano-chip with a fully localized architecture enables biocomputing in living cells and precisely induces cell apoptosis

 Abstract

-DNA logic circuits have made important progress towards mimicking functions analogous to the silicon-based electronic circuit.
-However, limitation in the orthogonality of free-floating DNA logic components and difficulty in controlling the intrinsically random collision of DNA molecular, the complexity, scalability, and information processing ability of DNA circuits were still constrained.
-Here, we demonstrated a general and scalable DNA nano-chip by integration of multilayer basic DNA logic gates on a DNA origami.
+DNA logic circuits have made important progress towards mimicking functions analogous to silicon-based electronic circuits.
+However, because of limitations in the orthogonality of free-floating DNA logic components and difficulty in controlling the intrinsically random collision of DNA molecules, the complexity, scalability, and information processing ability of DNA circuits are still constrained.
+Here, we demonstrate a general and scalable DNA nano-chip by integration of multilayer basic DNA logic gates on a DNA origami structure.
 We created basic DNA logic gates based on DNA localized strand displacement reactions.
-The basic logic gates were modularly combined into circuits by spatially arranging all reactive DNA components on a DNA origami according to the wiring instructions, that established the generality and the scalability of our DNA origami-based nano-chips.
-We showed that up to 11 addressable logical components were reconfigured in a single nano-chip for seven-inputs multi-levels logic cascading and parallel biocomputing, executing highly complex task.
+The basic logic gates were modularly combined into circuits by spatially arranging all of the reactive DNA components on a DNA origami structure according to the wiring instructions, establishing the generality and scalability of our DNA origami-based nano-chips.
+We showed that up to 11 addressable logic components were reconfigured in a single nano-chip for seven-input multi-level logic cascading and parallel biocomputing, executing highly complex tasks.
 We further integrated three layers of cascade logic units on the nano-chip for intracellular molecular biocomputing to execute precise identification and specific killing of tumor cells.
-Compared to circuits with diffusible components, our nano-chip enabled to perform more efficient biocomputing both in solution and in living cells.
-Thus, we anticipate our strategy will hold great potential for building complex DNA computing networks to perform powerful biological functions.
+Compared to circuits with diffusible components, our nano-chip enabled the performance of more efficient biocomputing both in solution and in living cells.
+Thus, we anticipate that our strategy will hold great potential for building complex DNA computing networks to perform powerful biological functions.

 Supplementary files